kumahq/kuma/docs/madr/decisions/028-meshhttproute-as-targetref.md

           numRetries: 10 # only route on 'web' outbound listener is affected ('orders' is not affected)
 ```

-It's possible `MeshRetry` to target outbound that doesn't have `route-1`, i.e:
+But now it's possible for `MeshRetry` to target outbound that doesn't have `route-1`, i.e:

 ```yaml
 type: MeshRetry